mongodb/libmongocrypt/integrating.md

     d.
 Feed the reply back with `mongocrypt_kms_ctx_feed`.
 Repeat
         > until `mongocrypt_kms_ctx_bytes_needed` returns 0.

-    If any step encounters a network error, continue to the next KMS context if `mongocrypt_kms_ctx_fail` returns true.
-Otherwise, abort and report an error.
+    If any step encounters a network error, call `mongocrypt_kms_ctx_fail`.
+    If `mongocrypt_kms_ctx_fail` returns true, continue to the next KMS context.
+    If `mongocrypt_kms_ctx_fail` returns false, abort and report an error.

-3. When done feeding all replies, call `mongocrypt_ctx_kms_done`.
+2. When done feeding all replies, call `mongocrypt_ctx_kms_done`.

+Note, the driver MAY fan out KMS requests in parallel.
+More KMS requests may be added when processing responses to retry.

 **Applies to...**